alexarice/nixpkgs/doc/languages-frameworks/agda.section.md

 More information can be found [here](https://agda.readthedocs.io/en/v2.6.0.1/tools/package-system.html).

 ## Compiling Agda
 Agda modules can be compiled with the `--compile` flag.
 A version of `ghc` with `ieee` is made available to the Agda program via the `--with-compiler` flag.
-This can be overriden by a different version of `ghc` as follows:
+This can be overridden by a different version of `ghc` as follows:

 ```
 agda.withPackages {